 Your vote is important.
 Please vote your shares promptly.
-To vote your shares, you can use the Internet as described in the Notice of Internet Availability of Proxy Materials in the attached proxy statement and on your proxy card; call the toll-free telephone number as described in the attached proxy statement and on your proxy card; or complete, sign and date your proxy card and return your proxy card by mail.
+To vote your shares, you can use the Internet as described in the Notice of Internet Availability of Proxy Materials in the attached proxy statement and on your proxy card; or complete, sign and date your proxy card and return your proxy card by mail.

-ARTHUR R. BLOCK
+ARTHUR R. BLOCK Secretary